Instead of 9 and 10, we're going to start with Rand Paul 2728.

 There's literally nothing to be gained.

-So anyway, that's that's coming up.
+So, anyway, that's coming up.

 He's on the floor of the Senate.

-He is filibustering the nomination of John Brennan to be the CIA director because the Obama regime is making it clear that that they got no problem with drones flying over America.
+He is filibustering the nomination of John Brennan to be the CIA director because the Obama regime is making it clear that they got no problem with drones flying over America.

 And the Attorney General, Eric Holder, wouldn't rule that out.